Gagging & Baby-led Weaning: How to prevent choking when starting finger foods

 A total of 35% of babies choked at least once between 6-8 months old.
 There was no difference between the two groups in incidences of choking at any of the time periods.

 This observational study was titled “No difference in self-reported frequency of choking between infants introduced to solid foods using a baby-led weaning or traditional spoon-feeding approach.
+Again, this shows that babies do not choke more with baby-led weaning.

 Dr. Brown surveyed 1151 moms with infants between 4-12 months old.
 The moms reported how solids were introduced (strict BLW, loose BLW or traditional weaning) and the percentage of mealtimes that included spoon-feeding purees to the baby.

-Moms also reported if their baby had ever choked, and if so how many times and on what type of food (smooth puree, lumpy puree or finger food).
+Moms also reported if their baby had ever choked, and if so, how many times and on what type of food (smooth puree, lumpy puree or finger food).

 The results found that 13.6% of infants (or 155 babies out of the group of 1151) had choked.
-No significant association was found between the style of starting and choking, or the frequency of spoon or puree feeding and choking.
+No significant association was found between the style of starting and choking or the frequency of spoon or puree feeding and choking.

-But one interesting finding is that for infants who had choked, those following a traditional weaning approach experience significantly more choking episodes on finger foods and lumpy purees than infants following either a strict or loose baby-led approach.
+But one interesting finding is that for infants who had choked, those following a traditional weaning approach experienced significantly more choking episodes on finger foods and lumpy purees than infants following either a strict or loose baby-led approach.

 Why?
 BLW mothers are less anxious, so maybe the spoon-feeding parents overinterpreted choking events or provided more assistance for their baby to eat, which can be dangerous.
 We want them to self-feed.